RedBearLab/RBL_CC3200/README.md

 # RedBearLab CC3200 Wi-Fi Series

-Last updated: 2015/05/21
+Last updated: 2015/07/24

 ## Introduction

 [RBL CC3200 and WiFi Mini](http://redbearlab.com/) are development boards with low power WiFi capability, they are designed for fast prototyping of IoT projects.

-This add-on allows you to start development using the [Energia](http://energia.nu/download/) IDE for these two boards on Windows, Mac OSX and Linux platforms.
+This repository contains the resouces for RBL CC3200 WiFi development boards.
+The add-on allows you to start development using the [Energia](http://energia.nu/download/) IDE for these two boards on Windows, Mac OSX and Linux platforms.

-** Tested with Energia version 0101E0015 (3/24/2015).
+It is for Energia version 0101E0015 or before, if you are using 0101E0016 (highly recommended), the IDE already supports these two boards by default, so you do not need this add-on.

 ## Getting Started